forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * *Mainly Asymptomatic* The wast majority of cases are unnoticed and mild: often those with positive seroprevalence experienced didn't experience more disease symptoms than those with negative seroprevalence (which is different from Europe/Americas or South Africa).
 * *Very low fatality rates* The death rate per million inhabitants is very low.
 The high infection rates combined with the few number of deaths yield very low infection fatality rates, mostly below 0.01%.

-> Remark: The seroprevalence test kits have sensitivity/specificity tradeoffs and when designed and calibrated in one region, they may not work as well in an other region/setting.
+> Interpreting Seroprevalences: The seroprevalence test kits have sensitivity/specificity tradeoffs and when designed and calibrated in one region, they may not work as well in an other region/setting.
 The cut off values can be adjusted to correct the specificity but influencing the sensitivity: So those with negative seroprevalence may still have been infected or those with positive seroprevalence may cross-react with antibodies targeted at non-SARS-2 antigens.

 #### Literature on the Epidemiology of SARS-2 in tropical Africa
 * [Sagara et al](#summary-sagara) observed measured the seroprevalence in July and December in rural and urban regions of Mali: